Who are the leading innovators in automated banking machines for the banking industry?

 In terms of application diversity, Princeton Identity held the top position, while Cubic and Beijing Electronics stood in second and third positions, respectively.
 By means of geographic reach, AT&T leads the pack, followed by BBVA and Gelliner.

-To further understand the key themes and technologies disrupting the banking industry, access GlobalData’s latest thematic research report on Banking.
+To further understand the key themes and technologies disrupting the banking industry, access GlobalData’s latest thematic research report on Internet of Things (IoT) in Banking.

 Premium Insights